graphile/worker/README.md

   EXECUTE PROCEDURE trigger_job('generate_pdf');
 ```

-## Updating and removing jobs
+## Replacing, updating and removing jobs

-Jobs scheduled with a `job_key` parameter may be updated later, provided they
+### Replacing/updating jobs

-are still pending, by calling `add_job` again with the same `job_key` value.
+Jobs scheduled with a `job_key` parameter may be replaced/updated by calling
-This can be used for rescheduling jobs or to ensure only one of a given job is
+`add_job` again with the same `job_key` value.
+This can be used for rescheduling
-scheduled at a time.
-When a job is updated, any omitted parameters are reset to
+jobs, to ensure only one of a given job is scheduled at a time, or to update
-their defaults, with the exception of `queue_name` which persists unless
+other settings for the job.

-overridden.
-For example after the below SQL transaction, the `send_email` job
+For example after the below SQL transaction, the `send_email` job will run only
-will run only once, with the payload `'{"count": 2}'`:
+once, with the payload `'{"count": 2}'`:

 ```sql
 BEGIN;